 Home Health Chondrosis: symptoms, causes, treatment

-Chondrosis is a pathological process occurring in the spine, accompanied by degenerative changes in the intervertebral discs - cartilage tissue is converted into bone.
-In this case, the vertebral nerve endings are pinched.
+Chondrosis is a pathological process occurring in the spine, accompanied by degenerative changes in the intervertebral discs - cartilage tissue is transformed into bone.
+In this case, pinching of the vertebral nerve endings occurs.
 There are cervical, thoracic and lumbar types of chondrosis.
-Articular chondrosis, which affects the joints of the knee, elbows and ankle bends, is classified separately.
-The most common are chondrosis of the cervical and lumbar spine, affecting mainly women 40-60 years old.
+Articular chondrosis is classified separately, affecting the joints of the knee, elbows and ankles.
+The most common chondroses are the cervical and lumbar regions, affecting mainly women 40-60 years old.

 461867255-1024x666

-The main cause of the development of the disease is considered to be a metabolic disorder and vascular pathology.
-Chondrosis can be provoked by heavy weight, which increases the load on the spine, diabetes mellitus and prolonged hypertension.
+The main cause of the development of the disease is considered to be metabolic disorders and vascular pathologies.
+Chondrosis can be provoked by heavy weight, which increases the load on the spine, diabetes mellitus and long-term hypertension.

-The pathology also affects the muscle tissues of the spine, causing their constant tension and pinching.
-This is due to the long-term presence of the skeletal and muscular apparatus in one position (during sedentary work, sleeping at night in an uncomfortable position, etc.).
-Increased muscle tone can also be caused by exposure to cold temperatures (cold shower or sudden immersion in water), neuropsychological stress (stressful situations, excitement, excessive emotionality, character traits).
+The pathology also affects the muscle tissue of the spine, causing constant tension and pinching.
+This is due to the long-term presence of the skeletal and muscular system in one position (during sedentary work, night sleep in an uncomfortable position, etc.).
+Increased muscle tone can also be caused by exposure to cold temperatures (cold shower or sudden immersion in water), neuropsychological stress (stressful situations, anxiety, excessive emotionality, personality traits).

-Chondrous degeneration of the vertebral discs can develop after back injuries or surgery.
-Undoubtedly, age-related changes in the body also have a great influence on the progression of pathology.
+Chondrosis degenerations of the vertebral discs can develop after back injuries or operations.
+Undoubtedly, age-related changes occurring in the body also have a great influence on the progression of pathology.

-The affected discs lose their functionality, the destruction of cartilaginous tissue leads to compression of the vertebral plates and pinching of the nerve roots, which is manifested by severe pain.
-The mobility of the vertebral links and depreciation are impaired, leading to their injury and inflammation of the soft tissues.
+Affected discs lose their functionality, the destruction of cartilage tissue leads to compression of the spinal plates and pinching of the nerve roots, which is manifested by severe pain.
+The mobility of the spinal links and depreciation are impaired, leading to their injury and inflammation of the soft tissues.
 First of all, vertebral chondrosis is manifested by severe pain, aggravated by movement, a feeling of stiffness and heaviness in the neck or lower back, especially in the morning.

 • limitation of motor functions of the body;